okezieobi/server-my-diary-demo/README.md

 ## Optional Features

-- Users send requests set and get daily notifications that prompt them to add an entry to their diary.
+- Authorized users send requests set and get daily notifications that prompt them to add an entry to their diary.

 ## Stack